moizumi99/m99_riscv_emulator/README.md

 ## System Call emulation

-Following system calls work with limitation.
+Following system calls are supported with `-e` option with limitation.

 - open (1024)
 - close (57)